NablaVM/nabla/docs/devices.md

 This will write whatever exists in r11 to file and unset register 10.
 Writing won't continue until register 10 is given another disckout-write command.

+Register 11 will be written to '1' upon completion

 ## Network Device